Clear Iron on Transfer Paper for Dark Fabrics

 So, we will discuss the difference between light and dark transfer.
 Plus, you’ll learn tips on how to use clear iron-on transfer paper for dark-colored fabrics and a lot more.

-Clear vs Dark Iron-on Transfer Paper
+Clear vs Dark Iron On Transfer Paper

 Clear heat transfer paper is used for light-colored fabrics.
 Other terms used by manufacturers of these papers are transparent or light transfer paper.